dpcv/cullavagga/dpcv-project.md

 2. Type exactly what is on the page.

-2. At the end of each line in the manuscript, insert an arbitrary glyph, let us say `$`.
+2. At the end of each line in the manuscript, insert `&`.

-3. At the end of each page in the manuscript, insert a (different) arbitrary glyph, let us say `#`.
+3. At the end of each page in the manuscript, insert `@`.

 4. Text is segmented by adding a new line (i.e. hit `Enter` for each new segment.)

+5. If there are segments missing in the manuscript, keep adding new lines until the text resumes and matches the reference edition.

+6. If there is extra text in the manuscript which appears to require additional segments, mark it as “extra text”.

 That’s all that is required to create a new digitized edition.
 There is no need to write line and page numbers in the text; they can be calculated at the end of the project.